-We are committed to supporting innovative, high quality independent medical education (IME) for healthcare professionals that addresses unmet medical needs, fosters clinical excellence and improves health outcomes.
+We are committed to supporting innovative, high quality independent medical education (IME) for healthcare professionals and/or patients that addresses unmet medical needs, fosters clinical excellence and improves health outcomes.
 We provide educational grants in support of accredited and unaccredited medical education programs.

 Our current therapeutic areas of interest for independent medical and patient education include:

 - Hodgkin lymphoma (US and Canada only)

 - Cervical cancer